How many Atoms in a Grain of Sand: Compared to Stars and Other Things

 Stars in the Universe: 10 sextillion stars.

-The number of stars in the universe far exceeds the number of atoms in a grain of sand by approximately 336,000 times.
+The number of stars in the universe far exceeds the number of atoms in a grain of sand—by around 336,000 times.

 Grains of Sand on Earth vs. Atoms in a Grain of Sand

 It’s estimated there are about 7.5 quintillion grains of sand on Earth.
-Even though a single grain of sand contains 29.8 quadrillion atoms, the total number of grains on Earth is much larger.
+While each grain contains nearly 30 quadrillion atoms, the total number of grains on Earth dwarfs that number.

 Atoms in a Grain of Sand: 29.8 quadrillion atoms.